MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.AlwaysSaveInDefaultEncoding.md

 api_name:
 - Publisher.WebOptions.AlwaysSaveInDefaultEncoding
 ms.assetid: e37ff08f-5c09-0a71-27e1-e2a332147087
-ms.date: 06/08/2017
+ms.date: 06/18/2019
 localization_priority: Normal
 ---

 # WebOptions.AlwaysSaveInDefaultEncoding property (Publisher)

-Returns or sets a  **Boolean** value that specifies whether Web pages within a web publication should always be saved using default encoding.
-If **True**, Web pages within a publication will always be saved using the default encoding of the client computer.
-If  **False**, Web pages will not be saved using default encoding.
+Returns or sets a **Boolean** value that specifies whether webpages within a web publication should always be saved by using default encoding.
+If **True**, webpages within a publication will always be saved by using the default encoding of the client computer.
+If **False**, webpages will not be saved by using default encoding.
 The default value is **False**.
 Read/write.

 ## Syntax